 All these places are touting “crispy brussels sprouts,” but few of them (in my experience) actually manage to serve crispy brussels sprouts.
 Cardinal sin.

-I know you can get a good bit of golden brown on a sprout when you roast ’em, but these tiny tots are densely packed.
-You’re not getting the whole dish crispy.
-(Unless you use shaved brussels sprouts like us. *wink wink*)
+I know you can get a good bit of golden brown on a sprout when you roast ’em, but you’re not getting the whole dish crispy.
+(Unless you use shaved Brussels sprouts like us. *wink wink*)

 At least they got the memo about enhancing the flavor.
-From maple and bacon to balsamic and figs, from nutty parmesan to toasted nuts, chefs (*ahem* and moms) have been using lots of delicious siren songs to lure wary diners.
+From maple bacon Brussels sprouts to balsamic and figs, from nutty parmesan to toasted nuts, chefs (*ahem* and moms) have been using lots of delicious siren songs to lure wary diners.

 For a condensed post with “just the facts”, click to view the web story for this recipe!